lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 • Use antibacterial detergent to dissolve any urine residue and remove lingering odors.

-• Get a soft bottle brush to clean the globe thoroughly and remove any stuck clumps and feces.
+• To clean the globe thoroughly and remove any stuck clumps and feces, get a soft bottle brush.

 • Submerge the cat waste drawer in water with a pet-safe cleaning agent or a few drops of chlorine.